18 Reasons Boomers Built $76 Trillion (And They’re Still Not Done)

 When a generation this financially powerful shifts focus, entire industries adapt.
 Younger generations may be struggling to get ahead, but Boomers are still the ones setting market trends.

-They Collected Social Security Without Worry
+Got Social Security Without the Stress

 Retirement isn’t just about what’s saved, it’s also about what’s guaranteed.
 Boomers are the biggest beneficiaries of Social Security and Medicare, receiving trillions in government-funded support.